hisplan/scGPT/docs/setup/README.md

 ipython
 ```

 Then, in the IPython shell, run the following.
-You should not see any error messages.
+You should not see any error messages if everything is set up correctly:

 ```bash
 import scgpt as scg